PrEP & PEP

 PEP should be used only in emergency situations and must be started within 72 hours after recent possible exposure to HIV.

-People living with HIV can achieve a status called U=U, or undetectable = untransmittable.
+People living with HIV can achieve a status called undetectable.
 This means that someone living with HIV has a viral load that is so low they cannot transmit HIV, even without using condoms or PrEP.

 For more information, visit the Prevention Access Campaign to learn more!